Grambot-ops/Terraflask/README.md

 - **AWS Secrets Manager & SSM Parameter Store**: Secure storage for sensitive configuration and credentials
 - **CloudWatch**: Monitoring and logging service for operational health insights

+> **Note:** You can find detailed architecture diagrams in the `Diagrams` directory.
+These diagrams illustrate the VPC design, security group configuration, and overall infrastructure architecture.

 ## Prerequisites

 Before you begin, ensure you have the following installed: